-The Career School Seminar Program (CSSP)- EPME6500-is an intermediate level fifteen week course for Marine staff sergeants that will enhance the practical knowledge and skills gained from the Career Course Distance Education Program (EPME6000).
-The curriculum for CSSP achieves the same learning outcomes as the resident Career School delivered at the SNCO Academies.
+The Career School Seminar Program (CSSP)-EPME6500AZ-is an intermediate level fifteenweek course for Marine staff sergeants that will enhance the practical knowledge and skills gained from the Career Course Distance Education Program (EPME6000AA).
+The curriculum for CSSP is derived from and parallel to the College of Enlisted Military Education curriculum for the resident Career School delivered at the SNCO Academies and achieves the same learning outcomes.
 This school is intended to enable Marines to serve as ethical leaders, professional warfighters, and to become sound decision makers.
 This school educates students on obstacles that affect Marine cohesion and compliance with institutional values, Marine Corps warfighting doctrine, and decision-making processes.